bowed-in/bowed-in.github.io/index.md

 ## Development History

-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
-In a nutshell:
+The development process for BowedIn conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.

 * Development consists of a sequence of Milestones.
 * Each Milestone is specified as a set of tasks.